 What to expect from Niki as a photographer

 You are important to me!
 Before each session, I help you mentally prepare by sending a pep message to get you hyped up and excited!
-During your session I will pose and give instructions to make you look your best.
+During your session, I play music to help you relax and have fun.
+I will also pose and give instructions to make you look your best.
 You will hear me say phrases and give prompts to get different, natural reactions from you.
 This is how I capture those candid or tender moments.
 I cheer you on, encourage you to dance, and welcome talking and laughter during our sessions.
 You can expect me to at some point to lay down, climb into a bush, or balance on a fence in order to capture the perfect picture for you!
 Because you are important to me, I go above and beyond to make sure that you and your needs are being taken care of.

 When I'm not behind a camera

 I am a mom to 3 beautiful children; Jayci, Tyson, & Brody.

 I have been married to my sweetheart, Josh, for 13 years but it feels like yesterday when we were planning our own wedding.

 I am a hugger.
 So if you don't like hugs, let me know or you will be getting a big hug!

 I have a major sweet tooth and love Dr. Pepper & Take5.

 I am farm girl at heart but have grown to love the convenience of living closer to the city.